MonetDBSolutions/monetdb-url-spec/monetdb-url.md

     Fail if the certificate is not present in the indicated location on the client host.
   </dd>

-  <dt><code>monetdbs://mdb.example.com/demo?certhash={sha256}fb6720aa009f334c</code></dt>
+  <dt><code>monetdbs://mdb.example.com/demo?certhash={sha256}fb:67:20:aa:00:9f:33:4c</code></dt>
   <dd>
     Connect to mdb.example.com, secure the connection with TLS.
 Do not verify the certificate chain but require the hash of the certificate to start with the given hexadecimal digits.
-The hash algorithm is given between braces.
+    The hash algorithm (always SHA-256) is given between braces.
+    The colons are optional.
   </dd>

   <dt><code>monetdb:///demo?sock=/var/monetdb/_sock&user=dbuser</code></dt>